|

 eSPACE VENTURE DESIGN

-[1] To provide an extraordinary hands-on learning experience for students by developing an aerospace technology, in the laboratory, with an eye toward developing products with commercial potential.
+[1] To provide an extraordinary hands-on learning experience for students by developing an aerospace technology, in the laboratory, with an eye toward developing products with commercial potential; and

 [2] To use the design project to create a commercially viable technology, with the business elements of the technology (business plan, developing market need, developing capabilities to meet that need) forwarded concurrently with the design project.
-The ultimate objective being to transition the project to the eSpace incubator.
+The ultimate objective of the Venture Design program is to transition the project to the eSpace incubator.

 The design program is coordinated at CU by faculty member Joe Tanner, former NASA astronaut and veteran of four space shuttle flights and seven spacewalks.